bilaalrashid/ReadBeeb/Docs/API.md

     "items": [
       {
         "type": "HierarchicalCollection" // A collection of articles to display, currently seems to be the same as "SimpleCollection"
-                | "CollectionHeader" // A title heading for a collection, which has a corresponding link to a detail page
+                | "CollectionHeader" // A title heading for a collection, which can have a corresponding link to a detail page
                 | "SimpleCollection" // A collection of articles to display, currently seems to be the same as "HierarchicalCollection"
                 | "WeatherPromoSummary" // The weather details showed in the home tab
                 | "Carousel" // A swipable carousel of cards for articles or videos